astrohart/MFR/MFR.GUI.Windows.Presenters/README.md

 ##### Summary

-Looks up a localized string similar to Could not locate the folder '{0}' on the disk.
+Looks up a localized string similar to Could not locate the folder '{0}' on the file system.

 Please specify a folder path of click the '...' button to browse for one..